salkuadrat/lucifer/README.md

 app.use(mustache());
 ```

-Then these `mustache` can render any template you have in the project `views` directory.
+Then you may use the `mustache` to render any template you have in the project `views` directory.

-Say you have this `index.html` in the `views` directory.
+Let say you have `index.html` in the `views` directory.

 ```html
 <!DOCTYPE html>